AshWeston/note-taker/README.md

   ## Questions

-  If you have any questions, or additional feedback, please feel free to reach out on my GitHub Account: (https://github.com/AshWeston) or send me an email at ash-w@live.com.au.
+  If you have any questions, or additional feedback, please feel free to reach out on my [GitHub Account](https://github.com/AshWeston) or send me an email at ash-w@live.com.au.